-For fiscal year 2020, each non-employee director received an award of deferred stock units, with a grant date fair market value of \$135,000.
-Deferred stock units are immediately vested on the date of grant and are payable in shares of our common stock six months after termination of service as a director.
+For fiscal year 2021, each non-employee director received an award of deferred stock units, with a grant date fair market value of \$135,000.
+Deferred stock units are immediately vested on the date of grant and are payable in shares of our common stock six months after termination of service as a director unless payout is otherwise deferred by a director at the time of grant.